sentrychris/laravel-filebrowser/README.md

 ```

 ## Configuration
-You'll now need to add the path to the root directory you want the file browser to access, do this by changing the following values in ```config/filebrowser.php```:
+You'll now need to add the path to the root directory you want the file browser to access, do this by changing the following environment variables loaded in ```config/filebrowser.php```:
 ```php
     /*
     |--------------------------------------------------------------------------